Delivering a rock-solid and consistent IU experience

 Reporting

-- Participation How many people attended your event.
+- Participation: How many people attended your event

-- Revenue Income generated by your group through sources like donations and event registrations.
+- Revenue: Income generated by your group through sources like donations and event registrations

 Awards

 Let’s celebrate!
-The Chartered Communities Recognition Program will acknowledge your group’s completion of the charter requirements and participation in the core campaigns.
+The Chartered Communities Recognition Program will acknowledge your group’s completion of the charter requirements and participation in the campaigns.